 - Tickets can be purchased in person at the Science Center.
 We have worked to make entry as “touch free” or “low touch” as possible.

 - Members are encouraged to download and present their digital membership card to encourage “low touch” check-in.

 - To moderate the flow of guests, Science Center staff will actively monitor the guest levels in exhibit spaces.
-Please be patient, we may ask that you check out another area of the Science Center while we wait for space to be available.
+Please be patient, we may ask that you check out another area of the Science Center if we feel a space is getting too crowded.

 - Guests should use the main doors of Science Central or Science Station for entry.